ronhq/StatBuilder/README.md

 # StatBuilder

-**StatBuilder** is a personal project for practicing web scraping and building custom NBA stat datasets.
+A personal project for scraping and compiling custom NBA statistics datasets.

 ## Features
-- Scrapes data from sources like Basketball Reference and NBA.com
+- Scrapes data from sources such as [Basketball Reference](https://www.basketball-reference.com/) and [NBA.com](https://www.nba.com/)
-- Outputs clean CSVs for personal analysis or ML use
+- Outputs clean, structured CSV files for personal analysis or machine learning
-- Organized by notebooks, scripts, and raw data folders
+- Organized into separate folders for notebooks, scripts, and raw data